 Although successful neuro-controllers of different agents share the command neuron mechanism, they differ in their structure and in some aspects of their function.
 To demonstrate the evolving network's structures we focus here on one of the evolved S-type agents which has a remarkably simple yet very successful network.
-Clamping the command neuron to its average activity has a marked effect on this agent's behaviour (Figure 9), while clamping any other interneuron to its average activity value results in no significant decrease in the agent's fitness.
-Most of the interneurons in this particular agent have two roles.
-First, these neurons set the bias of other neurons.
-Second, their mutual activity serves as the basis for the stochastic memory mechanism underlying the activity of the command neuron.
-The network can essentially be reduced to the one depicted in Figure 10 (top).
+Clamping the command neuron to its average activity has a marked effect on this agent's behaviour (Figure 9), while clamping all the other interneurons to their average activity values results in no significant decrease in the agent's fitness.
+The interneurons in this particular agent merely set the bias of other neurons, and the network can thus be reduced to the one depicted in Figure 10 (top).